Renomen/GTPC-SERVER/README.md

 $ npm run studio
 ```

-and access it on here https://local.drizzle.studio/
+and access it on here **only works on windows** https://local.drizzle.studio/

 ## Starting server